StylemixThemes Docs

 • Description - Description of the element

-• Minimum Range Value - minimum value that Basic Slider Button can take
+• Minimum Range Value - minimum value that the Basic Slider Button can take

-• Maximum Range Value - maximum value that Basic Slider Button can take
+• Maximum Range Value - maximum value that the Basic Slider Button can take

-• Name of Value - You can put unit measures, such as kg(kilograms), gr(grams), m (meters), etc. You can also decide whether you want unit measures, for example, kg, to show on the right or left.
+• Name of Value - here you can put unit measures, such as kg(kilograms), gr(grams), m (meters), etc. There is also an option to choose the alignment of the units against the value.

 Settings Tab